graalvm/graalvm-demos/java-hello-world-maven/README-Cloud-Shell.md

-# Java Hello World with GraalVM Enterprise in OCI Cloud Shell
+# Java Hello World with Oracle GraalVM in OCI Cloud Shell

-This example shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Cloud Shell.
-This example uses a simple hello world Java application built with GraalVM Enterprise Native Image and JDK (Java Development Kit).
+This example shows how you can get started quickly with Oracle GraalVM in Oracle Cloud Infrastructure (OCI) Cloud Shell.
+This example uses a simple hello world Java application built with Oracle GraalVM Native Image and JDK (Java Development Kit).

 ## What is GraalVM?

 [GraalVM](https://www.oracle.com/in/java/graalvm/) is a high-performance JDK distribution that accelerates Java workloads.
 GraalVM Native Image ahead-of-time compilation builds your Java application into a native executable that is small, starts fast, and uses less memory and CPU.
 Leading Java microservices frameworks such as Spring Boot, Micronaut, Quarkus and Helidon support GraalVM Native Image.

-GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
+Oracle GraalVM is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.

 ## What is Cloud Shell?

 [Cloud Shell](https://www.oracle.com/devops/cloud-shell/) is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell with preinstalled developer tools and a preauthenticated OCI CLI.
 You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run utility commands.

-GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.
+Oracle GraalVM for JDK 17 (with Native Image) is preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.

 ## Step 1: Launch Cloud Shell

 1. [Login to OCI Console and launch Cloud Shell](https://cloud.oracle.com/?bdcstate=maximized&cloudshell=true).

 ## Step 2: Select GraalVM as the current JDK

 1. List the installed JDKs: